Downloading with BitTorrent

 - Safely remove the SD-card once the file has finished copying.

-- Turn on your Garmin GPS with the SD-card inserted and go through the following screen navigation: Touch the button and check the box beside the OSM map to enable it.
-You should also disable the built-in map if areas overlap.
+- Turn on your Garmin GPS with the SD-card inserted and go through the following screen navigation: Touch the button at the bottom and check the box beside the OpenMapChest map to enable it.
+You should also uncheck the built-in map if the map areas overlap.

 It's possible to test a map when you're not in the area that the map covers.
 These instructions were made using a Garmin 255W but other devices will have a similar procedure.